baselanaya/Kernex/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behavior may be reported to the project maintainers at **security@maximlabs.co**.
+Instances of unacceptable behavior may be reported to the project maintainers at **support@maximlabs.co**.
 All reports will be reviewed and investigated promptly.

 Maintainers have the right to remove, edit, or reject contributions that do not align with this Code of Conduct.